 God’s sovereignty is absolute, irresistible, and infinite.
-Contrasted with other religions, without a view to the sovereignty of God, taking in all His attributed, there is no progress in theologian knowledge.
+Contrasted with other religions, without a view to the sovereignty of God, taking in all His attributes, there is no progress in theological knowledge.
 Just as idolatry is man’s worship of what he makes with his own hands, other religions posit a god that is simply man-generated, thereby possessing no solid foundation on which truths about God may stand.
-God is to be feared, revered, and served and served as Lord.
+God is to be feared, revered, and served as Lord.
 Believers in Christ are predestined to be conformed to the image of Christ.
 As such God is just and the justifier of those who believe in His Son for salvation.

 God’s Sovereignty Repudiates the Heresy of Salvation by Works

 God’s sovereignty takes in all of His attributes, including His lovingkindness and His grace.
-However, one the most difficult teachings regarding His sovereignty is that human beings possess no merit before God.
+However, one of the most difficult teachings regarding His sovereignty is that human beings possess no merit before God.
 Salvation is a gift from God.
 And He gives the gift of salvation to whom He pleases.
 It is common to humanity that people believe their works and the way they live provide some merit before God for salvation.
 God will have mercy on whom He chooses to have mercy.
-As the Potter, He molds the clay as He sees fit (Romans 9) Scripture proclaims, Jacob I loved; Esau I hated (Romans 9; xxxx) before either on of them was born and could merit anything before God.
+As the Potter, He molds the clay as He sees fit (Romans 9) Scripture proclaims, Jacob I loved; Esau I hated (Romans 9) before either on of them was born and could merit anything before God.